tyler-frazier/wicked_problems/src/assignments.md

          - <a href = "https://www.sciencedirect.com/science/article/pii/S0198971517304210"> Identifying residential neighbourhood types from settlement points in a machine learning approach</a> (Jochem, Bird & Tatem)
   - Spatial Interpolation Methods
      - Hierarchical Bayesian Model
+         - <a href = "https://dhsprogram.com/publications/publication-SAR14-Spatial-Analysis-Reports.cfm"> Guidance for Use of The DHS Program Modeled Map Surfaces</a>
+         - <a href = "https://dhsprogram.com/publications/publication-SAR11-Spatial-Analysis-Reports.cfm"> Creating Spatial Interpolation Surfaces with DHS Data</a>
          - <a href = "https://royalsocietypublishing.org/doi/pdf/10.1098/rsif.2015.0073"> Fine resolution mapping of population age-structures for health and development applications</a> (Alegana et al.)
          - <a href = "https://pubmed.ncbi.nlm.nih.gov/29454519/"> High Resolution Age-Structured Mapping of Childhood Vaccination Coverage in Low and Middle Income Countries</a> (Utazi et al.)
          - <a href = "https://www.nature.com/articles/s41467-019-09611-1"> Mapping vaccination coverage to explore the effects of delivery mechanisms and inform vaccination strategies</a> (Utazi et al.)